jyj5558/theta/README.md

 Submit slurm job
 ```
-sbatch step1_download_QC.sh
+sbatch /scratch/bell/$USER/theta/step1_download_QC.sh
 ```

-Eventually, we will write a script to automate running these in batch but for now we will test one species at a time.
+Eventually, we will write a script to automate running these in batch but for now we will download one species at a time.

 ## Step 2.
 Population data identification, download, and cleaning